BRAMPTON MIXED MASTERS SLO-PITCH LEAGUE (BMMSL)

 RULES of PLAY – 2023

 - Each team must have a minimum of eight players to play and three must be female or the game is forfeited.

 - A team may field a maximum of twelve players only, 6 males and 6 females.
-If you cannot field 6 males – you can field additional females, but never more males than females.
+If you cannot field 6 males – you can field additional females.